History of women in the United States: 19th amendment

 Like most major nations, the United States gave women the right to vote at the end of the war.
-The 19th Amendment to the Constitution, giving American white women the right to vote, passed in 1920.
+The 19th Amendment to the Constitution, giving American women the right to vote, passed in 1920.
 It came up before the House of Representatives in 1918 with the two-thirds votes needed for passage barely within reach; Representative Frederick Hicks of New York had been at the bedside of his dying wife but left at her urging to support the cause.
 He provided the final, crucial vote, and then returned home for her funeral.
 However, the Senate failed to pass the amendment that year.
 The amendment was approved by Congress next year on June 4, 1919, and the states started ratifying.
 In 1920, Tennessee was the 36th to do so, meeting the 3/4s (of then 48 states) required for enactment; the remaining states ratified later.

 The amendment passed the Tennessee Senate easily.
 However, as it moved on to the House, vigorous opposition came from people in the liquor industry, who thought that if women got the vote, they would use it to pass Prohibition.
 The House ratified by one vote.
 It officially became part of the Constitution when it was certified as law on August 26, 1920; August 26 later became known as Women's Equality Day.

 Suffragist Carrie Chapman Catt calculated that the campaign for women's right to vote had involved 56 referendum campaigns directed at male voters, plus 480 campaigns to get Legislatures to submit suffrage amendments to voters, 47 campaigns to get constitutional conventions to write woman suffrage into state constitutions; 277 campaigns to get State party conventions to include woman suffrage planks, 30 campaigns to get presidential party campaigns to include woman suffrage planks in party platforms and 19 campaigns with 19 successive Congresses.